neillobo/nextBeer-server/STYLE-GUIDE.md

 * You may use it as padding for visual clarity.
 If you do though, make sure it's balanced on both sides.

     ```python
-    // optional:
+    # optional:
-    alert( 'I chose to put visual padding around this string' )
+    do_stuff( 'I chose to put visual padding around this string' )

-    // bad:
+    # bad:
-    alert( 'I only put visual padding on one side of this string')
+    do_stuff( 'I only put visual padding on one side of this string')
     ```

-* You may use it to align two similar lines, but it is not recommended.
-This pattern usually leads to unnecessary edits of many lines in your code every time you change a variable name.
+* When there are multiple conditions in an if statement, group them explicitly

     ```python
+    # good:
+    if (condition1 and condition2) or condition3:

+    # too much:
+    if (condition1 and condition2):

+    ```

+* You may use spaces to align two similar lines, but it is not recommended.

+    ```python
-    // discouraged:
+    # discouraged:
     firstItem  = getFirst()
     secondItem = getSecond()

-    // why??:
+    # why??:
     firstItem = getFirst  ()
     secondItem = getSecond()
     ```